A digitalization of the art market with a forced move

 An easier access to the art market

-By revolutionizing the way people communicate, the internet has enabled the opportunity to get a permanent access to information but also to art.
+By revolutionizing the way people communicate, the Internet has enabled the opportunity to have a permanent access to information but also to art.
 Online sales are therefore a continuity and a renewal for galleries, art dealers and auction houses, even if they were forced to adapt themselves to new sanitary conditions.
 As an example, while 61% of the 365 art fairs and exhibitions worldwide planned for 2020 have been cancelled outright, 138 of them doubled their efforts to adapt and transform themselves.
 These events have accelerated their digitalization, making it possible to discover artworks through viewing rooms or virtual exhibitions and therefore to provide a way to bring galleries closer to their buyers, to continue to promote art and to remunerate the artists.
 Another key factor for online sales is the price transparency which would multiply by six the buyer’s decision to purchase an artwork!
-Complementary to physical sales, the online art market responds to a need of immediacy and democratization of the art world, enabling much more people, from any screen and any location, to purchase an original, authentic and certified artwork.
+Complementary to physical sales, the online art market responds to a need of immediacy and democratization of the art world, enabling many more people, from any screen and any location, to purchase an original, authentic and certified artwork.

 New consumption habits that are about to stick permanently